johngully/overdrive-download/README.md

 ```

 # Web Server
-This project includes a simple webserver that hosts a basic user interfact that can be used to perform basic operations remotely, without the need for SSH access to the terminal.
+This project includes a simple webserver that hosts a basic user interface that can be used to perform basic operations remotely, without the need for SSH access to the terminal.

 In addition to the code to run the server directly, the basics for a docker container have been included to simplify the entire process of running the server.